-Targeted interventions aside, how can behavioural economics help us in everyday living?
-Enter Fabulous, an app that was incubated at the Center for Advanced Hindsight at Duke University, with the unique purpose of transforming your life through positive habit formation aided by insights from behavioural economics.
+Targeted interventions aside, how can behavioral economics help us in everyday living?
+Enter Fabulous, an app that was incubated at the Center for Advanced Hindsight at Duke University, with the unique purpose of transforming your life through positive habit formation aided by insights from behavioral economics.
 Think of it as a gentle guide and an enthusiastic cheerleader rolled into one.

-The aforementioned research illustrates how nudges designed with inputs from positive psychology make for positive, long term behavioural change.
-In contrast to nudges using merely financial gains or other extrinsic goals, those with elements of positive relationships, grit, mindfulness, and social support seem to show promise in sustaining desirable behaviour.
-It is worth noting that while positive psychology has been used in behavioural nudges in the past, there are unplumbed depths in both disciplines, with lots left to learn and discover.
-In light of these realities, research with a focus on using positive psychology constructs to design better and more effective behavioural strategies appears to be an area ripe with future opportunities.
+The aforementioned research illustrates how nudges designed with inputs from positive psychology make for positive, long term behavioral change.
+In contrast to nudges using merely financial gains or other extrinsic goals, those with elements of positive relationships, grit, mindfulness, and social support seem to show promise in sustaining desirable behavior.
+It is worth noting that while positive psychology has been used in behavioral nudges in the past, there are unplumbed depths in both disciplines, with lots left to learn and discover.
+In light of these realities, research with a focus on using positive psychology constructs to design better and more effective behavioral strategies appears to be an area ripe with future opportunities.

 “The Behavioural Insights Team’s Update Report: 2015-16”, 2016

 “Making Exercise Meaningful,” n.d. — In Center for Advanced Hindsight.
 Retrieved March 2017, from http://advanced-hindsight.com/case-studies/making-exercise-meaningful/)